-Channel numbers can be one part, analog or digital (up to the number 16383), or two part for digital channels.
+Channel numbers can be one part, analog or digital (up to five digits long), or two part for digital channels.
 For a two-part digital channel, press (CANCEL) on the remote to enter a separator after the first, second, or third number, depending on the broadcaster's channel information.